WWBF

-WWBF (1130 kHz) is a commercial AM radio station licensed to Bartow, Florida.
-As the capital city of Polk County, Bartow is centrally located in the Lakeland - Winter Haven Metropolitan Area.
-WWBF has a classic hits radio format and is owned by Thornburg Communications, Inc. Its moniker is "102.9 WBF," using its FM dial position and dropping one of the two W's in its call sign.
+WWBF (1130 AM) is a commercial radio station licensed to Bartow, Florida.
+As the capital city of Polk County, Bartow is centrally located in the Lakeland and Winter Haven region.
+WWBF has a classic hits format and is owned and operated locally by Thornburg Communications, Inc.

-By day, WWBF is powered at 2,500 watts non-directional.
-But to avoid interference with other stations on 1130 AM, it reduces power at night to 500 watts, using a directional antenna with a three-tower array.
-Programming is also heard on FM translator W275AX at 102.9 MHz.
+Programming is also heard on two low-power translators: W275AX (102.9 FM) and W246DX (97.1 FM).